-Be aware that not all EDA tool vendors' simulation software will use all the V-T tables provided in the model.
+Be aware that not all EDA tool vendors' simulation software may use all the V-T tables provided in the model.
 If in doubt, check with your EDA tool vendor.

 In many cases, particularly for buffers with fast output transitions, the most appropriate load is a resistive value corresponding to the impedance of the system transmission lines the buffer will drive.
-For example, a buffer intended for use in a $60~\Omega$ system may best be modeled using a $60~\Omega$ V-T fixture load.
+For example, a buffer intended for use in a 60Ω system may best be modeled using a 60Ω load (R_fixture).

-While supported by the IBIS specification, the use of reactive elements as V-T table loads is not recommended.
+While supported by the IBIS version 2.1 specification and later versions, the use of reactive elements as V-T table loads is not recommended.
 A resistive load should be used wherever possible.

-As with the simulations for ramp rate the slew rate of the internal driving waveform should match the internal slew rate of the technology.
-For meaningful results, all of the above rising and falling waveforms should be taken with the package lead parameters (R_pin, L_pin and C_pin or R_pkg, L_pkg and C_pkg) and fixture reactive elements (L_fixture and C_fixture) set to zero.
-As noted in the IBIS specification itself, all rising and falling waveforms should be time correlated.
-In other words, the rising (falling) edge data in each of the rising (falling) edge waveform tables must be entered with respect to a common reference time point on the input waveform used to stimulate the buffer.
+As with the simulations for ramp rate, the slew rate of the internal driving waveform should be appropriate to the normal use of the device.
+For meaningful results, all of the above rising and falling waveforms should be taken with the package parameters (R_pin, L_pin and C_pin or R_pkg, L_pkg and C_pkg) and fixture reactive elements (L_fixture and C_fixture) set to zero.
+As noted in the IBIS specification, all rising and falling waveforms should be time-correlated.
+In other words, the data in each of the rising edge waveform tables must be entered with respect to a common reference time point on the input waveform used to stimulate the buffer.
+The data in each of the falling edge waveforms must be time-correlated in a similar manner.

 Finally, some buffers may show slightly different rising and falling edge characteristics depending on how much time the buffer has had to settle from a previous output transition.
 Some projects may ask that the model creator extract ramp or V-T data from the second or third output transition in a series.
 Note, however, that all V-T table data should be extracted over a duration long enough to ensure steady-state DC behavior at the start and at the end of the data set.
+In some cases, this may require simulating buffer performance for a significant period before collecting transition data, in order to ensure any logic associated with the driver is in a known DC state.